 - Also look to downtown Winter Park for some very affordable lodges and motels.

-Winter Park Resort is one of Colorado’s longest continually operated ski resort, providing incredible skiing to the masses for over 75 years.
+Winter Park Resort is one of Colorado’s longest continually operated ski resorts, providing incredible skiing to the masses for over 75 years.
 Today, it’s Colorado’s fourth largest ski area, and a favorite of many thanks to a great variety of terrain and excellent facilities.
 Yet despite this, and unlike many of the state’s other ski areas, it retains an almost small-town ski hill atmosphere; it’s down to earth, friendly, relaxed and not over-developed.
 Better still, the price of a Winter Park ski vacation is almost small-town-ski-hill-esque.

-Downtown Winter Park is just a five minute drive from the ski resort and where you’ll find restaurants, bars, shops … and real people.
-Yes, unlike some other purpose-built resorts, real people live year-round in Winter Park, and they’re super friendly authentic Colorado types.
+Downtown Winter Park is just a five-minute drive from the ski resort and it's where you’ll find restaurants, bars, shops … and locals.
+Yes, unlike some other purpose-built resorts, people live year-round in Winter Park, and they’re the super friendly authentic Colorado types.

 The ski area is focused with just one base, The Village at Winter Park, meaning that everyone starts and ends their day in the same place.
 This makes it highly convenient for getting everyone in your group on and off the mountain, and if you’re staying at the village your condo will only be a short walk to the slopes (or even better if it’s ski-in ski-out).
 Winter Park village is tiny, especially when compared to some other resorts.
 But it’s cute, has a handful of good bars and restaurants and has all the hallmarks of a well-planned, Alterra resort.

-Many skiers and boarders will only be at the Village base area at the start and end of the day.
+The Village base area is where all skiers and boarders start and end of the day.
 Winter Park ski area spreads out far and wide from this point and, fortunately, so do the skiers.
 We love Winter Park for the lack of crowds and the ability to find an empty run all through the day.
 To fully explore Winter Park and each of its territories you’ll need a good couple of days, and even then you’ll still have more runs to discover.